tinashe-gwatiringa/tinashe-gwatiringa.github.io/index.md

 ## Formal Education

-2016 - Present | **Master of Science in Engineering in Robotics**, *University of Cape Town*, Interested in control theory.
+2016 - Present | **Master of Science in Engineering in Electrical Engineering**, *University of Cape Town*, Interested in control theory and robotics.
 2012 - 2015 | **Bachelor of Science in Engineering in Mechatronics**, *University of Cape Town*, Graduated with honours.
 2009 - 2010 | **International baccalaureate**, *St John's College Harare*, Graduated with honours.
 2007 - 2008 | **Cambridge IGCSE**, *St John's College Harare*, Graduated with a distinction.